aditya11kumar/full-stack-dev-2023/README.md

 ## Chapter 1 - Introduction to React & Setup

 - **Assignment 1** : If we delete `node_modules`.
-How to run our app again successfully ?
+How to run our app again successfully ?==>npm  i

 - **Assignment 2** : How to remove double `console.logs` from React ? [ it is not needed in real life to remove them, its just an assignment problem ].  [ *Hint: Some special Component at top level is of App is causing it* ].
-We explore more about  - why this is needed in later videos.
+We explore more about  - why this is needed in later videos. it is the feature of useeffect

 ### Special Assignments ==============